 Start Where You Are with a Brand Evaluation

 If you aren’t sure how to specifically answer the questions above, you likely need to start with a branding audit.
-Here are the steps to accessing the current status of yoru nonprofit branding:
+Here are the steps to accessing the current status of your nonprofit branding:

 - Gather all of your current marketing materials and review them.
-This includes your organization’s website, donation forms, signage, flyers and all printed materials.
+This includes your organization’s website, donation forms, signage, flyers, and all printed materials.
 Do you have a consistent brand or is it used differently in different contexts?
 Is it outdated?
-What do you have to work with and what needs updated in terms of your branding?
+What do you have to work with and what needs to be updated in terms of your branding?

 - Ask your constituents (volunteers, donors, those who receive services) about their perceptions of your organization and brand.
 Confirm how they perceive your organization’s strengths and weaknesses.

 - Get help from a graphic designer or team that specializes in branding.
 Whatever your budget is, your organization can likely benefit from professional branding assistance.

 You have your baseline, now how can you recreate your organization’s brand?
 Know that every element of successful branding is created with a clear message in mind.
 Start by writing a concise statement about what you want to convey to your constituents.
 You can come back to this statement at any time.
 You can add to it or edit it, but you need to know what it is that you are trying to convey.
 What makes your organization special or unique?
 What are your organization’s mission statement and vision?
 Who is impacted by your work?

 Remember that continually showing the specific ways you add value is key to branding.
 Volunteers and donors decide to involve themselves with your organization when they see what you give to their town or community.

 Your brand is how donors recognize and connect with you.
 Often this is not in messaging or text but in a visual format.
 The visual parts of your brand are known as your brand identity.
 Brand identity is what you can see – colors, logos, typeface, and more.
 Still, the visual parts of your brand reflect your branding message created above.